 Amazon has done a decent job at evolving its Echo Dot speaker.
 The first- and second-gen Dots had a hard plastic exterior, but still maintained the hockey puck shape.
 The third-generation Dot softened up the design a bit, adding a fabric surround and rounded edges.

 The third-generation Dot measures 1.7 inches tall and 3.9 inches in diameter.
 The light ring surrounds the top perimeter, and the four buttons — the action button, volume buttons, and the microphone off button — sit on the top flat surface.
 You can choose between four color options: Charcoal, heather gray, plum, or sandstone.

-The 4th generation of Echos represents the next design evolution in Echo speakers.
-The Echo Dot 4th gen is spherically shaped, and it measures 3.5 inches tall and 3.9 inches in diameter (the same diameter as the previous generation).
+The 4th generation of Echo Dot represents the next design evolution in Echo speakers.
+The Echo Dot 4th-gen is spherically shaped, and it measures 3.5 inches tall and 3.9 inches in diameter (the same diameter as the previous generation).
 Overall, the new Dot is larger than its predecessor, which is somewhat surprising to see in a device that doesn’t have a display screen.

-Unlike the Echo Dot 3rd gen, the 4th gen Dot’s light ring is located along the bottom perimeter.
+Unlike the Echo Dot 3rd gen (which has the light ring along the top), the 4th-gen Dot’s light ring is located along the bottom perimeter.
 The four buttons are also slightly raised, and they sit on top of the sphere.
-The Echo Dot 4th gen has a more futuristic look, and it looks like a more expensive device than its predecessor.
+The Echo Dot 4th-gen has a more futuristic look, and it looks like a more expensive device than its predecessor.
 However, for those who want a speaker they can hide on a bookshelf or corner table, the 3rd gen Dot may be easier to tuck away in a corner and sit unnoticed.